rjohnsen/threathunting-book/content/defensive-foundations/_index.md

 The relevant question is not:

-> “Are we mature enough?”
+> "Are we mature enough?"

 but:

-> “Which assumptions currently hold, and which do not?”
+> "Which assumptions currently hold, and which do not?"

 Being explicit about missing foundations allows teams to: